juanpc2018/LG-34GP63A-evaluation/README.md

 moving up & down with mouse wheel</br>
 on this video, </br>
 https://www.youtube.com/watch?v=-Bp640WIoNc</br>
-is the most extreme case Bright/white objects with bright/white background.</br>
+is the most extreme case of Ghosting Bright/white objects with bright/white background.</br>
 BUT... only happens with some Gamma settings, Not all.</br>

 The oposite, White Objects with total Dark/Black background has 0% GHosting, same setting</br>